btroncone/learn-rxjs/operators/combination/combinelatest.md

 # combineLatest(observables, project)

 ### TL;DR:
-Combines given observables, emitting the last value of all observables when any emits.
+Combines given observables, emitting the last emitted value of each observables when any emits.
 This is useful when you need to perform some calculation or logic dependant on the values from multiple sources.

 ### Description
 The `combineLatest` operator can be used as a static or instance method, accepting a variable number of observables.
 It then subscribes to each observable, emitting an array of values when each observable has emitted at least one value.
-The `combineLatest` operator will continues to emit the last emitted value from each observable when any observable of the provided observables emits.
+The `combineLatest` operator will continue to emit the last emitted value from each observable when any observable of the provided observables emits.
 The observable will complete when all inner observables complete.

 This operator can also take an optional `project` function, invoked with the latest value from each observable upon each emission.
 The result of this projection will then be emitted to the subscriber.